-This movie centered at the cultural clash between the two rival restaurants in a sleepy French village, one being French and another is Indian.
-You can feel the intensity of the heat drifting from the Indian restaurant while admiring the elegance and refinement of the French cuisine with the artistic plating.
+This movie centered on the cultural clash between the two rival restaurants in a sleepy French village, one being French and another Indian.
+You can feel the intensity of the heat drifting from the Indian restaurant while admiring the elegance and refinement of French cuisine with the artistic plating.

-Ready to take a bite of the Indian cuisine with the intense flavor?
-Here is the Chicken Varuval you can take on, and be ready to withstand the fiercely hot spices permeated your palate down to your throat.
+Ready to take a bite of this South Indian cuisine with an intense flavor?
+Here is the Chicken Varuval you can take on, and be ready to withstand the fiercely hot spices permeating your palate down to your throat.

 The authentic flavor from the Tamil Nadu

-Chicken Varuval (spicy dry-fried chicken) is the dry chicken curry originated from the Chettinad region of Tamil Nadu in Southern India.
+Chicken Varuval (spicy dry-fried chicken) is a dry chicken curry from the Chettinad region of Tamil Nadu in Southern India.

 This is my favorite Indian dry curry dish.
-I always enjoy having it whenever I thought of having some very authentic Indian flavor.
-The Malaysian version is close to the original Chicken Varuval Chettinad with some minor alteration.
-The following recipe is based on how the Malaysian Indian prepare Chicken Varuval, with the use of a small amount of Malaysian meat curry powder.
+I always enjoy having it whenever I think of having some very authentic Indian flavor.
+The Malaysian version is close to the original Chicken Varuval Chettinad with some minor alterations.
+The following recipe is based on how Malaysian Indians prepare Chicken Varuval, using a small amount of Malaysian meat curry powder.

 It has an intense flavor of herbs and spices since it is fried until nearly dry.
-If you have eaten rendang beef, butter chicken, chicken tikka masala or any other similar curries with gravy, you will find that Chicken Varuval is jam-packed with the complex flavor of herbs and spices more than any curry with sauce.
+Suppose you have tried rendang beef, butter chicken, chicken tikka masala, or other similar curries with gravy.
+In that case, you will find that Chicken Varuval is jam-packed with the complex flavor of herbs and spices more than any curry with sauce.

 Chettinad cuisine is one of the spiciest and most aromatic cuisines in India.
 It is renowned for the use of fresh ground herbs and spices.
 Chicken Varuval is one of the most popular Chettinad cuisines.
-The combination of fennel seeds, cumin seeds, dry chili and coriander seeds create the unique aroma & flavor to this dish.
+The combination of fennel seeds, cumin seeds, dry chili, and coriander seeds create the unique aroma & flavor of this dish.

 Ready to try?

-This spicy dry fried chicken goes well with rice, bread, or other more traditional accompaniments such as dosais, appams, paratha, and idlis.
+This spicy fried chicken goes well with rice, bread, or other traditional accompaniments such as dosais, appams, paratha, and idlis.
 It is also a typical side dish for steamed rice.

-And it is quick and easy to prepare– three simples steps and nearly foolproof.
+And it is quick and easy to prepare– three simple steps and nearly foolproof.

-Let’s take a look how to make it in details.
+Let’s take a look at how to make it in detail.

 Step 1- Marinate the chicken.

-This step is critical, and you should not skip.
+This step is critical, and you should not skip it.

 I like to add all the salt required for the recipe to the chicken.
-Part of the salt from the marinade will eventually mix with the onions, tomatoes, and other spices so you should not worry that it will turn out too salty.
-In fact, this method is more useful to ensure the inner part has the right level of saltiness, You need to marinate it for at least an hour, although even overnight is harmless.
+Part of the salt from the marinade will eventually mix with the onions, tomatoes, and other spices, so you should not worry that it will turn out too salty.
+This method is more useful to ensure the inner part has the right level of saltiness.
+You need to marinate it for at least an hour, although even overnight is harmless.

 Chicken Varuval Malaysian style

-Chicken Varuval Malaysian style uses a marinate that include meat curry powder.
-Most of the authentic variant are without this item.
-This Malaysian curry powder improves the overall flavor with its mix complex of herbs and spices.
-Apart from this, other ingredients like turmeric powder, salt, ginger, and garlic paste (or minced) are quite similar to the original version.
+Chicken Varuval Malaysian style uses a marinade that includes meat curry powder.
+Most of the authentic variants are without this item.
+This Malaysian curry powder improves the overall flavor with its complex mix of herbs and spices.
+Other ingredients like turmeric powder, salt, and ginger garlic paste are similar to the original version.

 Step 2.
 Prepare the masala powder

 The signature flavor of Chicken Varuval is the result of the combination of a set of aromatic spices.
-The spices I used in this recipes are cinnamon, green cardamom, cloves, fennel seed, coriander seed, cumin seed, black peppercorn and some dry red chili.
+The spices I used in this recipe are cinnamon sticks, green cardamom, cloves, fennel seed, coriander seed, cumin seed, black peppercorn, and some dry red chilies.

-These spices are best to toast lightly on a pan over low heat without oil.
+These whole spices are best toasted lightly on a pan over low heat without oil.
 Toasted spices are not only more aromatic, but it is also dryer and easy to grind into powder.

 You can use a mortar and pestle to grind it, but it is quicker with an electric spice grinder to turn it into a smooth paste.

-Freshly ground spices are more aromatic than the ready-make ground spices.
-If you use them, skip the step of toasting and add them to the sauteed onions and tomatoes.
+Freshly ground spices are more aromatic than ready-made ground spices.
+If you use them, skip the toasting step and add them directly to the sauteed onions and tomatoes.
 To simplify the work, you may consider using coriander powder, black pepper powder, and cumin powder.
 Please ensure the spice powder are fresh with a long expiring date.

 Step 3.
 Cooking the chicken